 Started Final Professional

-But remember that rendering time depends on various design factors, such as the lighting, project size, finish applied, among others.
+But remember that rendering time depends on various design factors, such as the lighting, design size, finish applied, among others.

 With the image saved on your computer, check the Use background image option and after clicking on Load Image, select the desired file.